ADOLESCENT TRAUMA

 Neglect is another form of trauma that can occur in adolescence.
 Unlike complex trauma, which is typically the result of intentional harm, neglect results from an ongoing lack of care.
 Neglectful parents may fail to provide their children with basic needs such as food, shelter, or clothing.
 Caretakers may also fail to provide emotional support, leading to feelings of isolation and abandonment.

-Adolescents who have experienced trauma often have difficulty trusting others, managing emotions, and functioning daily.
+Adolescents who have experienced trauma can often have difficulty trusting others, managing emotions, and functioning daily.
 As a result, extra support may be needed to heal from traumatic experiences.
-Trauma-informed care in Massachusetts focuses on providing this support safely and respectfully.
-This can involve everything from ensuring that staff is trained in trauma-sensitive practices to creating a safe environment.
-By collaborating with teens and involving them in decision-making, TIC empowers them to take control of their lives.
-Teens also learn how to build trusting relationships.
-This approach can help teens recover from trauma and develop the skills needed to lead healthy, successful lives.
+Trauma-informed care focuses on providing this support safely and respectfully.
+This can involve everything from training staff in trauma-sensitive practices to creating a safe environment.

 There are effective treatments for trauma survivors that can help reduce symptoms that present as a result of trauma.
-These include individual therapy, group therapy, and/or family therapy.
+These include individual therapy, group therapy, and family therapy.
 Each adolescent can respond differently to trauma, so it is essential to tailor the treatment to their individual needs.

 Cognitive-Behavioral Therapy (CBT)

 Cognitive-behavioral therapy (CBT) is an evidence-based psychotherapy that focuses on changing thoughts, behaviors, and emotions.
 CBT can be an effective treatment for trauma in adolescents.
+CBT typically involves several steps to promote healing and recovery when addressing trauma in adolescents, such as:

-2.
+2. Change Behavior

 The next step is to help adolescents to change their behavior.
 This is done through exposure therapy, which involves gradually exposing adolescents to situations that trigger their trauma symptoms.